- Las Positas College

 Certificate of Achievement - Automotive Alternative Fuel/Hybrid Technology

 Certificate of Achievement - Smog Technician

 Step One: Follow the link below.
 Complete Step one through Step three and come back to this page.

-Step Two: Before hitting the accelerator pedal at a drag strip there are some things a driver needs to know.
-Talking with the crew chief can revel some inconsistencies about the track, humidity, temperature and fuel being used.
+Step Two: Before hitting the accelerator pedal at a drag strip, there are some things a driver needs to know.
+Talking with the crew chief can reveal some inconsistencies about the track, humidity, temperature, and fuel being used.
 That is the same when signing up for Automotive classes here at LPC.
-You crew chief is this Guided pathway.
+Your crew chief is this Guided pathway.
 Here is what you need to know:

 - Review class names and descriptions here: Automotive Courses.

 - Every new student must take AUTO INTR, (INTL and INTZ).
 This class(es) is a corequisite for all other classes.
 There are only 3 ways not to take AUTO INTR (INTL and INTZ).
 However, only 5% of students fall into these categories.